aiven/aiven-docs/docs/tools/kubernetes.md

 (and enjoy a free trial for new accounts).
 Once you have your account set, please generate and note down the
 [authentication token](/docs/platform/howto/create_authentication_token) and your project name, they will be used to authenticate the
-Kubernetes operator with Aiven\'s API.
+Kubernetes operator with Aiven's API.

 ### Install the operator